 Strengthening transparency in science collaborations

 While collaborations are essential, partnerships between the public and private sector are seen by some with skepticism and a plea for more transparency has been made.
-With our new Bayer Science Collaboration Explorer, we want to address this concern and will start publishing information related to our scientific collaborations with external partners.
+With our new Bayer Science Collaboration Explorer, we want to address this concern and have started publishing information related to our scientific collaborations with external partners.

 Explore our scientific collaborations

 With the publicly accessible Bayer Science Collaboration Explorer, we invite you to discover our scientific collaborations using the database below where we disclose information on newly established contracts with universities, public research institutions, and individuals.
-The Explorer currently includes information about 100 collaborations and will grow over time.
-This initial roll-out includes contract-based research collaborations in Germany, with the ambition to include additional countries in the future.
+The Explorer currently includes information about 300+ collaborations and will grow over time.
+In spring 2022, the Explorer was successfully audited by Deloitte (view audit report).
+The Explorer was initially rolled-out in Germany in September 2021.
+Since December 2022, the Explorer discloses contract-based research collaborations also in the United States, with the ambition to include additional countries in the future.
 Have a look yourself!

-The Bayer Science Collaboration Explorer starts with contract-based research collaborations in Germany.
+The Bayer Science Collaboration Explorer started with contract-based research collaborations in Germany in September 2021 and has extended its scope to the United States in December 2022.
 The disclosed partner types are universities, public research institutions, and individuals.
 The scope of the Bayer Science Collaboration Explorer will be extended stepwise.

 Please find here a detailed definition of the in-scope partner types: